Skip to main content

 Entrance Lobby

-A traditional styled 4-panel door with locking mechanism and half-moon top light opens to the main entrance hall and provides natural lighting.
-Floors are finished with solid oak boards which extend through to the kitchen/dining room.
-A straight flight of timber stairs with turned balustrades and carpeted treads and risers extends to the first-floor accommodation.
-An original panelled door opens to a useful under stairs cupboard and modern white panelled doors open to the sitting room, family room, and utility, with a glazed timber door to the kitchen / dining room.
+A traditional four-panel entrance door with a secure locking mechanism and a half-moon fanlight opens into the main hall, providing good natural light.
+The floor is finished in solid oak boards, which continue through to the kitchen/dining room.
+A straight flight of timber stairs with turned balustrades and carpeted treads and risers rises to the first floor.
+An original panelled door opens to a useful understairs cupboard, with modern white panelled doors leading to the sitting room, family room and utility/cloakroom.
+A glazed timber door provides access to the kitchen/dining room.

 Sitting Room